Pellet Grills FTW

 This Grill Makes a Perfect Holiday Gift (And It’s on Sale)

 Just want the deal?
 Save $105 on Traeger’s Pro 22 wood pellet grill on Amazon.

 Before 1985, people in the market for a new grill had a simple choice: grill with charcoal or go gas.
 One offered convenience, the other flavor and control.
 Joe Traeger of Traeger Grills changed all that with an innovative new technique he called pellet grilling — today one of the fastest-growing sectors of the outdoor cooking arena.

 Here’s how it works:

 Hundreds of little hardwood pellets that come in all sorts of flavors (from hickory to mesquite) get fed into a firing chamber.
 Users then select a temperature via a small digital interface on the grill, which cleanly and efficiently burns the pellets into a fine ash.
 Pellet grills take about 10 to 15 minutes to heat up and reach temperatures up to 450 degrees, though many people buy them for their ability to cook food low and slow without the need to constantly monitor the process.
 In other words, they’re awesome, boasting the convenience of gas grills with the flavor of wood or charcoal.

 The only downside?
 They’re expensive.
-The best pellet grills, such as those in Traeger’s Elite Grill Series, cost upward of $1,300.
-But today, you can save $130 on the superb Junior Elite Pellet Grill from Traeger, bringing the price down to all of $300.
+Today you can save over $100 on the Traeger Pro Series 22, bringing the price down to a record-low $550.
 Don’t forget to stock up on some fuel while you’re at it.

 Deals, discounts and drops on products you actually care about and want.
 Curated by the Gear Patrol Editors.
 Start Saving